mxmstr/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 1. New and improved options in game handlers:

-Note: If you want to create your own handler see the MasterHandler.js inside Nucleus handlers folder and this info.
+Note: If you want to create your own handler also read the MasterHandler.js in Nucleus Co-op handlers folder alongside this info.

 #################### Game Info ####################